atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-mart-maintenance.md

 #### Common data errors

-* New field or value not cleaned (nulls, encoded, wrong format, etc)
+* New field or value not cleaned (nulls, encoded, wrong format, etc.)
 * No new data
 * All queries on a data source erroring out
 * Performance